gfakx/IAC-Azure-Django/README.md

-# Deploying a Django Application on Azure Kubernetes Service (AKS) usinf Terraform to setup the VM and AKS infrastructure
+# Deploying a Django Application on Azure Kubernetes Service (AKS) using Terraform to setup the VM and AKS infrastructure.

 ## Prerequisites:
 - Azure Subscription.